A Promising Future: Omission Failures in Choreographic Programming: Related Work

 \section{Related Work}

-The work nearest to ours is \cite{APN17}, where choreographies are used to specify communication protocols that abstract from data---a variant of Multiparty Session Types \cite{HYC16}.
-Unreliability is modelled by allowing parts of a choreography declared in special optional blocks to become no-op non-deterministically.
+\looseness=-1 The work nearest to ours is \cite{APN17}, which extends multiparty session types \cite{HYC16} -- choreographies used to specify communication protocols abstracting from data and computation.
+Specifically, \cite{APN17} adds unreliability to multiparty session types by allowing parts of a choreography declared in special optional blocks to become no-op non-deterministically.
 A static analysis guarantees that the network cannot get stuck even if all optional blocks are not executed.
-We see our work as complementary to \cite{APN17}: while our initial motivation is similar, the aim is different.
-Our focus is providing guarantees on implementations, and consequently choreographies in \RC are concrete programs, in contrast with protocol specifications.
-There are also several major technical differences that make our choreography language more expressive.
-We mention the most relevant ones.

-Communications are synchronous in \cite{APN17}.
-This means that if a participant succeeds in sending a message, it knows that the receiver has also succeeded.
-In \RC, we are interested in systems with asynchronous message passing.
-This requires defining and analysing send and receive actions separately, since succeeding in one does not necessarily mean succeeding with the other.
-Separating between send and receive actions is also essential to the programming of recovery strategies in \RC, which may be asymmetric for sender and receiver.
-For example, a sender may have different conditions to check (\eg, a number of retries) than those at the intended receiver for deciding whether an action should be retried, which cannot be captured in \cite{APN17}.
+We see our work as complementary: while our initial motivation is similar, the aim is different.
+Our focus is providing guarantees on implementations, and consequently choreographies in LC are concrete programs, in contrast with protocol specifications.
+Another key difference is that communication in \cite{APN17} is synchronous: if a participant succeeds in sending a message, it knows that the receiver has also succeeded.
+In LC, we are interested in systems with asynchronous message passing.
+This requires defining and analysing send and receive actions separately, since succeeding in the former does not necessarily mean succeeding in the latter.
+Separating between send and receive actions is also essential to the programming of recovery strategies in LC, which may be asymmetric for sender and receiver.
+For example, a sender may have different conditions to check (e.g., a number of retries) than those at the intended receiver for deciding whether an action should be retried, which cannot be captured in \cite{APN17}.
 Recovery strategies cannot be specified at all in the choreographies of \cite{APN17}, which is another key distinction with our work.
-The modelling of recovery strategies in \RC is also what allows us to develop our type system for the static verification of at-most-once and exactly-once delivery, which is not studied in \cite{APN17}.
-The choreography model in \cite{APN17} does not include features equivalent to our primitives for process spawning, name mobility, or parametric procedures.
-Parametric procedures are particularly important for \RC: including error handling code in choreographies makes them necessarily more complicated, and having procedures to modularise programs is useful, as we illustrate with our examples.
-Procedures are also key to our implementation of language constructs from previous choreography models ``as libraries'' in \RC.
+The modelling of recovery strategies in LC is also what allows us to develop our type system for the static verification of at-most-once and exactly-once delivery, which is not studied in \cite{APN17}.